 When Do Girls Attain Puberty?

-Puberty in girls usually commences aftre eight years and continues till the age of 13 (1).
+Puberty in girls usually commences after eight years and continues till the age of 13 (1).
 The stages of puberty and the corresponding changes often continue to occur while the girl steps into the mid-teenage years.
 In most cases, puberty in girls is complete between the ages of 14 and 16 years.

 What Causes Puberty In Girls?

 Puberty starts when a part of the brain called hypothalamus releases a hormone called gonadotropin-releasing hormone (GnRH).
 This hormone travels within the brain to the pituitary glandiXSmall gland at the base of the brain that produces vital hormones necessary for body growth, reproduction, and metabolism. .
 GnRH signals the pituitary to release two hormones namely luteinizing hormoneiXA reproductive hormone secreted by the pituitary gland, crucial for male and female sexual development.
 (LH) and follicle-stimulating hormoneiXA hormone that stimulates the production of ovarian follicles (help release eggs) in females and sperm in males.
 (FSH).

 These hormones travel through the bloodstream and reach the ovaries.
-LH and FSH stimulate the ovaries out of dormancy and prompt them to release the female sex hormone called estrogen.
+LH and FSH stimulate the ovaries out of dormancy and prompt them to release the female reproductive hormone called estrogen.
 Estrogen travels through the bloodstream to trigger the various changes in the body associated with puberty in girls (2).